aromeni/frameworks_and_languages_module/technical_report.md

 ### Problem Solved:
-Routing addresses the challenge of steering user requests to the appropriate logic, based on URL patterns and HTTP methods.
-It's crucial for developing user-friendly web applications, effectively organizing and handling various user actions and requests.
-This streamlined approach not only simplifies application architecture and RESTful API design but also enhances overall organization and maintainability.
-However, a lack of efficient routing can lead to navigation difficulties, increased maintenance complexities, and potential errors in request processing.
+Routing is fundamental in directing user requests to the right application logic, using URL patterns and HTTP methods.
+It's a cornerstone for building intuitive web applications, neatly managing user interactions.
+By clarifying app structure and API endpoints, routing enhances both usability and maintainability.
+Conversely, inefficient routing systems may complicate navigation and upkeep, raising the likelihood of processing errors.

 #### ExpressJS:
 - https://expressjs.com/en/guide/routing.html